How to care for tulips in a vase – and prevent them from drooping

 As a florist, I would sometimes keep cut flowers in the dark if I was trying to prevent them from opening too quickly.
 However, you're buying tulips to enjoy them at home, so my advice would be not to keep them in the dark.
 Put them where you want to see and enjoy them.
 Just make sure your vase is not in direct sunlight or next to a fruit bowl, to ensure the longevity of your cut stems.

-If, like me, you also enjoy growing cut flowers to have in your home, you may be keen to learn when to plant tulips, and what to do with the bulbs in your backyard after they have bloomed
+If, like me, you also enjoy growing cut flowers to have in your home, you may be keen to learn when to plant tulips, and what to do with the bulbs in your backyard after they have bloomed.

 Rachel is a gardening writer, flower grower and floral designer.
 Her journalism career began on Country Living magazine, sparking a love of container gardening and wild planting.
 After more than a decade writing for and editing a range of consumer, business and special interest titles, Rachel became editor of floral art magazine The Flower Arranger.
-She then trained and worked as a floral designer and stylist in London for six years, before moving to York and joining the Homes & Gardens team.
-Her love of gardening has endured throughout, and she now grows an abundance of vegetables and flowers on her rambling Yorkshire plot.
+She then trained and worked as a floral designer and stylist in London for six years, before joining the Homes & Gardens team.
+She is particularly interested in sustainable gardening methods and growing flowers and herbs for wellbeing.
+In summer 2024, she was invited to Singapore to learn about the nation state's ambitious plan to create a city in nature, discovering a world of tropical planting and visionary urban horticulture.